lostcxuse/lostcxuse/README.md

   ☆ If I unfriend you outta nowhere, prob because we don't talk or i'm just not comftable being around you. (reasonable) "

   ☆ RP users, DNI.
 I will not be Role-Playing, And I won't at all.

+  ☆ mmmhmmmm, yes you caught me. i do have speech impediment.

   </details>